Changes in Tooth Surfaces and Enamel

 - Lumps or irregular tissue in the mouth, cheeks, neck, or head

 Oral cancer is not something you should try to diagnose at home.
-So, if you see any of these signs in your mouth, be sure to see your dentist, who can refer you to the appropriate specialists for care, if needed.
+If you see any of these signs in your mouth, be sure to see your dentist, who can refer you to the appropriate specialists for care, if needed.